 One Person Company (OPC) – An overview

-As a part of this a new form of business entity One Person Company (OPC) has been introduced by the Companies Act, 2013.
+As a part of this, a new form of business entity One Person Company (OPC) has been introduced by the Companies Act, 2013.
 This concept of OPC was first recommended by the expert committee of Dr. JJ Irani in 2005.
-OPC provides an opportunities to those who look forward to start their own startups with a structure of organized business with continuous access to financial , legal , market resources.
+OPC provides an opportunity to those who look forward to starting their own startups with a structure of organized business with continuous access to financial, legal, market resources.